CAPA Certification: Overview and FAQ

 A nurse uses their CAPA certification skills during an anesthesia procedure.

 The Certified Ambulatory Perianesthesia Nurse (CAPA) certification is a specialized credential awarded to nurses who take care of patients before, during, and after procedures requiring anesthesia, sedation, and analgesia.
-It is particularly useful in ambulatory or outpatient settings.
+It is particularly useful in ambulatory or outpatient nursing jobs.
 Given the staggering number of surgeries in the U.S. — around 64 million annually — you’ll likely find great use for this certification.

 Ready to take your nursing career to new heights with a CAPA certificate?
 You’re in the right place.
 We’ll break down what it is, walk you through the steps to get it, and shine a light on why it’s worth having.